CodeReviewDAO/dxd_codereview/Reviews/372 - Riak v3.x Packaging Enhancement Project/Milestones 1-4/README.md

 ## Contribution Policies

 All of the repositories that the pull request made into, namely Riak KV, Riak CS and Stanchion are missing both the SECURITY and CONTRIBUTING policies.
 This issue also has been discussed in detail with the OP but it could not be resolved.
+This is because OP providing an open source code to the main repo but does not

 Requirement | Finding
 ------------ | -------------